andrevidela/Research-report/Thesis/index.md

 notPossible cake = (eat cake, keep cake)
 ```

-This fails with the error
+This fails with the error:

 ```haskell
 > Error: While processing right hand side of notPossible.